 Tell us about the slab building technique that you use.
 What are the challenges that you encounter and the skills that it requires?

 I roll out slabs of white stoneware clay by hand with a wooden rolling pin.
-Most of the rolling is bashing the clay flat and the rolling smoothens the material towards the end of the process.
-From the moment I start rolling out slabs I have to start making decisions - not what the piece will look like, which will in time become clear, but the details - how wide, how long, how thin or thick the slab, choices which determine shape.
-The objects which I make are clearly defined, they have drawn ground plans, smooth walls and clear edges, but this resolution emerges slowly.
-There are certain curves and curlings which a thin slab can manage better than a thicker one, but sometimes it’s the soft fatness of a rim or the weight of a piece which is more important.
+Most of the rolling is bashing the clay flat, and the rolling smoothens the material towards the end of the process.
+From the moment I start rolling out slabs I have to start making decisions – not what the piece will look like, which will in time become clear, but the details – how wide, how long, how thin or thick the slab, choices which determine shape.
+The objects that I make are clearly defined, they have drawn ground plans, smooth walls and clear edges, but this resolution emerges slowly.
+There are certain curves and curlings that a thin slab can manage better than a thicker one, but sometimes it’s the soft fatness of a rim or the weight of a piece that is more important.

 Colour is an important part of your work.
 How do you see the interaction between colour and volume?

 As soon as possible in the making process, I begin to make marks on the surface with coloured slips and oxides, whilst the clay is still quite wet.
 I paint on numerous layers of colour, firing the work repeatedly.
-I apply it in response to three dimensional form and it is in this way I paint the surface in order to explore and make sense of what I have made.
-I don’t know what colour I want a piece to be until I find it by working - building up layers of colour can often feel more like a stripping away to reveal what was meant.
+I apply it in response to three-dimensional form, and it is in this way I paint the surface in order to explore and make sense of what I have made.
+I don’t know what colour I want a piece to be until I find it by working – building up layers of colour can often feel more like a stripping away to reveal what was meant.
 I am interested in the relationship between colour, the illusionistic space of a surface and actual space.
-This relationship is a complex one - as well as inhabiting the 2 dimensional space on a curving plane of clay, colour can, in a sense fill the actual 3 dimensional space of the vessel itself.
+This relationship is a complex one – as well as inhabiting the two-dimensional space on a curving plane of clay, colour can, in a sense fill the actual 3 dimensional space of the vessel itself.
 Glen Brown in writing about my work said that colour becomes “volumetric, contained, like real space itself, by the vessel walls rather than merely carried on them: it becomes a fundamental content of the work rather than a superficial aspect of it.”

 Today’s contemporary art puts a lot of emphasis on dynamics and interactivity.
-In this context, what is the merit of an art work that encourages contemplation as an aesthetic experience?
+In this context, what is the merit of an artwork that encourages contemplation as an aesthetic experience?

 Being a static artwork does not exempt it from being dynamic or profound.
-Art work which is three dimensional demands that the viewer moves around the work and becomes involved in order to experience it and to contemplate it, which is of course a truly dynamic and interactive experience.
+Artwork which is three dimensional demands that the viewer moves around the work and becomes involved in order to experience it and to contemplate it, which is, of course, a truly dynamic and interactive experience.

-Ceramics is one of the most complex arts, being at the meeting point of sculpture and painting, graphics and design, utilitarian and non utilitarian.
+Ceramics is one of the most complex arts, being at the meeting point of sculpture and painting, graphics and design, utilitarian and non-utilitarian.
 And yet, why aren’t ceramic artists more present on the contemporary art scene, and in the mind of the majority of the public?

-I think it is possible to ask the same question about numerous other disciplines and specialities - right across the arts, literary, musical and visual.
-The majority of arts activity is not acknowledged by celebrity culture except for a very few names which recur repeatedly across the media.
+I think it is possible to ask the same question about numerous other disciplines and specialities – right across the arts, literary, musical and visual.
+The majority of arts activity is not acknowledged by celebrity culture except for a very few names that repeatedly recur across the media.
 Furthermore the particular profile of the ceramics arts has experienced profound change in recent years (in the UK and Europe) due partly to changes in Secondary and Higher Education policies.
 But this situation is changing all the time and it is not mirrored everywhere else either;in many places in the world the ceramic arts are highly respected.